 It is very important to specify discrete features when calculating mutual information because the calculation for continuous and discrete variables are different.

 See scikit-learn documentation for more details.

-from sklearn import datasets from yellowbrick.target import FeatureCorrelation # Load the regression data set data = datasets.load_diabetes() X, y = data['data'], data['target'] feature_names = np.array(data['feature_names']) discrete_features = [False for _ in range(len(feature_names))] discrete_features = True visualizer = FeatureCorrelation(method='mutual_info-regression', labels=feature_names) visualizer.fit(X, y, discrete_features=discrete_features, random_state=0) visualizer.poof()
+from sklearn import datasets from yellowbrick.target import FeatureCorrelation # Load the regression dataset data = datasets.load_diabetes() X, y = data['data'], data['target'] # Create a list of the feature names features = np.array(data['feature_names']) # Create a list of the discrete features discrete = [False for _ in range(len(features))] discrete = True # Instantiate the visualizer visualizer = FeatureCorrelation(method='mutual_info-regression', labels=features) visualizer.fit(X, y, discrete_features=discrete, random_state=0) visualizer.poof()

 Mutual Information - Classification¶